isomerpages/moe-zhenghuapri/_zhps-experience/Creative Arts (LLP)/Art.md

 The learning content is enhanced through customising its curriculum to include Inquiry-Based Learning, Choice-Based Art Classrooms, Interdisciplinary Museum Based Learning and Cultural Art Studies across the different levels.
 Our school also adopts the Artful Thinking Routines for art discussions.

-Meanwhile, Art enrichment programmes support the curriculum in enhancing and engaging students with a keen interest in the subject.
+Meanwhile, Art enrichment programmes support the curriculum in enhancing and engaging students with a keen interest in the subject.j